-If you’re looking for a professional tool you sure want to check out these 2 models from Bosch.
+If you’re looking for a professional tool, you sure want to check out these two models from Bosch.
 Plenty of power and some great features make them my top choice for a pro jigsaw.

 Read on to find out why.

-These two jigsaws are different versions of the tool.
-Bosch JS470E jigsaw is a top handle model and JS470EB is a barrel grip model.
-Both of them have the same specifications so I decided to put them in one review.
+These two jigsaws are different versions of the same tool.
+Bosch JS470E jigsaw is a top-handle model, and JS470EB is a barrel grip version.
+Both of them have the same specifications, so I decided to put them in one review.